mgheorghe/DASH/documentation/README.md

 ## Service Specifications and Requirements
 DASH devices may implement one or more of the following services.
-They shall conform to each service's design specificaitons and compliance requirements.
+They shall conform to each service's design specifications and compliance requirements.
 | Topic   | Links to Folders |
 | ------- | ---------|
 | Load Balancer Service                | [Parent Folder](load-bal-service/README.md) \| [ Design](load-bal-service/design/README.md) \| [Compliance Requirements](load-bal-service/requirements/README.md)|